NEU-DS-4200-S20/s-l-project-sbn1/README.md

 # Project Team SBN1: Sustainable Business Network, DS 4200 S20

-This project was made by Anika Rabenhorst, Samantha Roman</strong>, Gisselle Rodriguez Benitez, and Suraj Korumilli as a Service-Learning project for Northeastern University's DS4200: Information Presentation and Visualization class (https://canvas.instructure.com/courses/1781714).
+This project was made by Anika Rabenhorst, Samantha Roman, Gisselle Rodriguez Benitez, and Suraj Korumilli as a Service-Learning project for Sustainable Business Network of Massachusetts.
+Knowledge of d3 and data visualization comes from Northeastern University's DS4200: Information Presentation and Visualization class (https://canvas.instructure.com/courses/1781714).

 ## The GitHub Pages Website